PeterPerhac/cheat-sheets/study-notes/haskell.md

             deriving (Eq, Ord, Show, Read, Bounded, Enum)
 ```

-Monday is less than Tuesday, each `Day` value can be converted to/from its String representation thanks to Show and Read, and since it's also deriving from Enum, We can get predecessors and successors of days and we can make list ranges from them! (and thanks to Bounded, some other fancy stuff) check it:
+Monday is less than Tuesday, each `Day` value can be converted to/from its String representation thanks to `Show` and `Read`, and since it's also deriving from Enum, we can get predecessors and successors of days and we can make list ranges from them! (and thanks to `Bounded`, other fancy stuff too) yo, check it:

 ```haskell
 ghci> [Thursday ..
 Sunday]